-Owner-operators who’ve made the move toward their own authority report wildly varying quotes of late – from $8,000 to more than $20,000 annually.
+Owner-operators who’ve made the move toward their own authority report wildly varying quotes – from $8,000 to more than $20,000 or even $30,000 annually.
 Regardless of your driving record, as a new business you’re viewed as risky, and you’ll pay accordingly.
 Plenty have reported primary liability rates falling in the first few years as the businesses became more established.

 Once insurance is secured, have the agent file the appropriate BMC-91 form with FMCSA as proof of insurance.

 Note: A minimum coverage amount for cargo insurance, to protect your customer’s freight in transit, is no longer required coverage for carriers outside of household-goods haulers, yet many shippers still contractually do require it.
-Consult with your insurance agent and/or shippers/brokers you’ll be hauling for to determine appropriate coverage levels, if needed.
+Consult with your insurance agent and/or shippers/brokers you’ll be hauling for to determine appropriate coverage levels.